-UPDATE: On Saturday, March 28, 2020, the Department of Homeland Security released updated guidance on “Essential Critical Infrastructure Workforce” for cities and states to use, and please refer to their website for the latest.
-On April 1, 2020, NLC will also host a webinar on the updated guidance, and you can register here.
+The Department of Homeland Security will continue to release updated guidance on “Essential Critical Infrastructure Workforce” for cities and states to use – please refer to their website for the latest.

 As cities and counties work to encourage social distancing and flatten the transmission curve during COVID-19, we are equally invested in ensuring that our critical infrastructure and public health support system can responsibly keep moving.
 To assist with clarifying who the essential infrastructure workforce is, on March 19, the U.S. Department of Homeland Security (DHS) released guidance on how to identify and support these workers.